Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction

 Our model thus predicts three modalities: point, disparity, and ray maps.
 These modalities are redundant in principle, but complementary in practice.
 At test time, we reconcile them via a fast, global optimization step and show that this leads to significantly more robust 4D reconstructions.
-Due to depth and ray map prediction, we show in particular very strong empirical results on video depth estimation and in the recovery of the camera orientation.
+Due to depth and ray map prediction, we show very strong empirical results on video depth estimation and in the recovery of the camera orientation.

-One reason why monocular 4D reconstruction is difficult is that it is ambiguous, much more so than static 3D reconstruction.
-The stochastic nature of the video generator can help us deal with this ambiguity.
-We also introduce uncertainty maps in the encoder-decoder architecture that processes the geometric maps and that are integrated into the multi-modal alignment process.
+One of the challenges of monocular 4D reconstruction is that it is ambiguous, significantly more so than static 3D reconstruction.
+However, the stochastic nature of the video generator can help deal with this ambiguity.
+We also introduce uncertainty maps in the encoder-decoder architecture that processes the geometric maps, and integrate them into the multi-modal alignment process.

-Overall, our contributions are as follows. (i) We introduce \shortname, a 4D feed-forward network for dynamic scene reconstruction that builds on top of an off-the-shelf video generator. (ii) We suggest generating multiple partially-redundant geometric modalities and fusing them at test time via light-weight optimization. (iii) We show the benefits of this multi-modal fusion in terms of improved 4D prediction accuracy.
-Our experiments show that this model is able to reconstruct even highly dynamic scenes (such as the drifting scene in DAVIS~\cite{Huang_2016} presented in Fig.~\ref{fig:teaser}) and outperforms current video depth and camera rotation estimation.
+Overall, our contributions are as follows. (i) We introduce \shortname, a 4D feed-forward network for dynamic scene reconstruction that builds on top of an off-the-shelf video generator. (ii) We suggest generating multiple partially redundant geometric modalities and fusing them at test time via lightweight optimization. (iii) We show the benefits of this multi-modal fusion in terms of improved 4D prediction accuracy.
+Experiments show that this model can reconstruct even highly dynamic scenes (such as the drifting scene in DAVIS~\cite{Huang_2016} presented in \cref{fig:teaser}) and outperforms current video depth and camera rotation estimation methods.